aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/open-files/get-warnings-while-loading-excel-file/_index.md

 ## **Possible Usage Scenarios**

 Sometimes the user tries to load the workbook which is somewhat corrupt but loadable.
-In such case, Aspose.Cells throws warnings while loading the workbook.
+In such a case, Aspose.Cells throws warnings while loading the workbook.
 You can catch these warnings by implementing the [**IWarningCallback**](https://reference.aspose.com/cells/net/aspose.cells/iwarningcallback) interface and setting [**LoadOptions.WarningCallback**](https://reference.aspose.com/cells/net/aspose.cells/loadoptions/properties/warningcallback) property.

 ## **Get Warnings while Loading Excel File**

-The following sample code explains how to get warnings while loading excel file.
-The code loads the [sample excel file](sampleDuplicateDefinedName.xlsx) which throws [**DuplicateDefinedName**](https://reference.aspose.com/cells/net/aspose.cells/warningtype) warning on loading.
+The following sample code explains how to get warnings while loading an Excel file.
+The code loads the [sample Excel file](sampleDuplicateDefinedName.xlsx) which throws a [**DuplicateDefinedName**](https://reference.aspose.com/cells/net/aspose.cells/warningtype) warning when loading.
 This warning is then caught by [**IWarningCallback.Warning()**](https://reference.aspose.com/cells/net/aspose.cells/iwarningcallback/methods/warning) method that prints the warning messages on the console.
-The code then saves the workbook as [output excel file](outputDuplicateDefinedName.xlsx).
-If you open the sample excel file in Microsoft Excel, it will also display you this warning as shown in this screenshot.
-Please also check the console output of the code given below for more understanding.
+The code then saves the workbook as the [output Excel file](outputDuplicateDefinedName.xlsx).
+If you open the sample Excel file in Microsoft Excel, it will also display this warning to you as shown in this screenshot.
+Please also check the console output of the code given below for better understanding.

 ![todo:image_alt_text](get-warnings-while-loading-excel-file_1.png)